 Thickened cream to serve.

-Combine all of the dried fruits in a bowl, add the brandy, rum or fruit juice.
-Stir the liquid through the fruit & leave to stand, covered, over night.
-(Don’t be tempted to add extra alcohol as the pudding will not freeze successfully with any addition to the specified amount!)
+Combine all of the dried fruits in a bowl, and add the brandy, rum or fruit juice.
+Stir the liquid through the fruit & leave to stand, covered, overnight.
+(Don’t be tempted to add extra alcohol as the pudding will not freeze successfully with any addition to the specified amount.)

 Cover & freeze overnight, or until required.